12 Foods That Are Higher in Iron Than Spinach

 These shelled edible seeds of the hemp plant (a relative of marijuana that doesn’t have psychoactive effects) are another iron option for vegans—they give you 2 mg in a quarter-cup.
 You can eat these sprinkled over a salad, smoothie, or cereal, enabling you to easily boost the iron content of every meal, along with getting more healthy fats (including omega-6s and omega-3s).
 They are calorie-dense, but unlike these other high-calorie foods, they’re worth it.
 They also pack protein, fibre, and all nine essential amino acids.

 Though often championed for their omega-3 fats, these tiny seeds pack quite a bit of iron: two mg in a quarter-cup.
 They deliver fibre, protein, and other valuable minerals like calcium, magnesium, and phosphorus.
-They’ll also absorb moisture so mixing them with liquid will give you a pudding-like consistency for a healthy, iron-filled dessert or snack.
+They’ll also absorb moisture so mixing them with liquid will give you a pudding-like consistency for a healthy, iron-filled dessert or snack, like our fig chia pudding.

 Nuts, in general, are full of good-for-you fats and a decent amount of protein; cashews—in addition to being the first nut picked out of trail mix—have the distinction of being highest in iron, with 2 mg per quarter-cup.
 Toss back a handful as a snack or try blending them into cashew butter for a creamy, protein-rich spread.

-Americans don’t eat enough legumes: Beans have fibre and folate (a B vitamin) galore.
+Canadians generally don’t eat enough legumes: Beans have fibre and folate (a B vitamin) galore.
 Depending on the specific variety, you’ll get anywhere from 2 to 4 mg of iron per half cup.
 White beans rank near the top; garbanzos and black beans are about average.
-Don’t miss out on impressing your guests with this aromatic beans and green side dish.
+Try our aromatic beans and green side dish.

 Surprised?
 Cocoa comes from a bean, and like other beans, it’s fairly high in iron.
 An ounce of the dark stuff (look for a cacao percentage around 60 or 70) contains more than three mg.
 Just don’t overdo it—the calories add up quickly.
 Here are some more benefits of eating dark chocolate.